LAST UPDATED: July 15, 2019

 A: Kevlar reinforced jeans and motorcycle jeans with armor tend to be heavier than regular jeans.
 For maximum comfort, seek a pair with a mesh lining, which helps keep you cooler.

-Our pick for the best motorcycle jeans is the KLIM K Fifty 1 Riding Pant.
+Our pick for the best motorcycle jeans are the KLIM K Fifty 1 Riding Pant.
 They're sturdy, comfortable, and protective and feature a reinforced Kevlar panel in the slide zones and an integrated armor system.
 You can adjust the height of the knee pads, and you hardly notice that you're wearing armor.